Tanya22bose/Kanban-Board/README.md

 ## Action Description

-➕ Add Ticket Click the + icon, type your task, select priority color, press Shift to save.
+- ➕ Add Ticket Click the + icon, type your task, select priority color, press Shift to save

-❌ Remove Mode Click the x icon to activate delete mode (shows alert and red icon), then click any ticket to delete.
+- ❌ Remove Mode Click the x icon to activate delete mode (shows alert and red icon), then click any ticket to delete

-🔓 Edit Task Click the lock icon to unlock, edit task, click again to save.
+- 🔓 Edit Task Click the lock icon to unlock, edit task, click again to save

-🎨 Change Priority Click ticket's top color bar to cycle through priorities.
+- 🎨 Change Priority Click ticket's top color bar to cycle through priorities

-🎯 Filter Click a color box in the top bar to filter by that color, double-click to reset.
+- 🎯 Filter Click a color box in the top bar to filter by that color, double-click to reset

 ## 🧠 How It Works